 Use the best chocolate you can afford.
 I mentioned it before but it's worth saying again.
 If you want to make the ultimate double chocolate muffin, splurge on good cocoa powder and chocolate.
 I typically use Ghiradelli unsweetened cocoa, along with their milk chocolate baking chips, semisweet chocolate chips, and bittersweet baking bar.

 Fill the muffin cups TO THE BRIM with batter.
-You’re going to make this batter and think that surely you have enough of it to make 18 muffins.
+You're going to make this batter and think that surely you have enough of it to make 18 muffins.
 But hear this: If you want giant, bakery-style muffins, fill only 12 muffin cups, and fill them to the very top.
-I promise you this will end well if you’ve followed the recipe.
+I do this with my lemon poppy seed muffins, I do it with my banana chocolate chip muffins, and I do it with these muffins.
+Just follow the recipe and I promise you all will end well.

 More chocolate muffin recipes